 Les Schwab Amphitheatre

 An outdoor riverfront amphitheater in the historic Old Mill District.
 The amphitheater was named in honor of Central Oregon businessman Les Schwab.
 The venue accommodates approximately 8,000 people for concerts and other events in a casual outdoor setting.
-Free concerts by local and national performers are held most Sundays throughout the summer.

 The Drake Park interpretive sign (located directly in front of the public restrooms) describes Bend’s early sense of community spirit.
 This popular downtown community gathering place hosts many events throughout the spring, summer and fall.
 Features include nearly one half mile of riverfront, acres of open lawn, an outdoor stage, restrooms and small picnic tables.